-There’s a soft rain soaking the undeniably magic soil of Maui as I pull up to the entrance of La’akea Village.
+There’s a soft rain soaking the undeniably magic soil of Maui as we pull up to the entrance of La’akea Village.
 After a few days in Paia, we’ve already spotted almost all of the places we had plans to visit.
 The community really is that small.
-La’akea’s friendly sign along the roadside leapt out to me the first day in town, just a short walk or drive up the road from the town center.
+La’akea’s friendly sign along the roadside leapt out on our first day in town, just a short walk or drive up the road from the town center.
 From the street, La’akea seems like just another small store front tucked into the cascading foliage that is so synonymous with the island.
 But upon closer glance, there’s more than just the Country Store out front.
 Tucked behind the public facing store selling local goods and produce, La’akea Village is truly that: a community, a work space, a home.

 Since its initial inception almost 20 years ago, La’akea has grown from a small organization of concerned community members and parents to a government supported housing and work space for young people and adults with developmental disabilities.
 La’akea is made up of both day and residential programs, allowing local participants to slowly incorporate themselves into the La’akea lifestyle while maintaining and developing skills that will apply to their day to day lives outside of the village as well.
-Upon arrival, I was greeted by Sarah Menzies, La’akea’s Executive Director.
+Upon arrival, we were greeted by Sarah Menzies, La’akea’s Executive Director.
 Menzies spoke to La’akea’s encouragement of its participants to follow their passions, recruiting members of the community to offer lessons, mentorships, and more in specific fields of interest be it music, sewing, jewelry, and more.
 Read our full interview below.

 Menzies: I was going to university in Honolulu and my godmother lives here and was friends with one of the founding members.
 I was here for two weeks and she said, “Hey we’re going to go volunteer on this land for a new project starting, it’s really cool.”
 In two days we cleared all of these just old junk cars and cardboard and a bunch of junk and put it into a container and hauled it out.
 But I heard the vision and I was inspired by the theme “Anthroposophic roots”, which is really like seeing the spiritual being.
 Seeing the wholeness of every individual and then having communities where every person has meaningful contributions and real friendships to come into.
 So I had this vision; just one little shot of it.
 I saw ponds with ducks and people fishing and a woman walking across the lawn with art supplies and I just thought, “I am going to live and work here one day.”
 Two and a half years ago I had been living here for awhile and I got a call from my aunt saying “Hey do you want to work part time as an office assistant?”
 So I did.
 I’ve just gotten to wear a lot of different hats here and work in supervision and program management and I’m doing the business side of things now.
 It’s growing.
 We have 12 acres total, what we are using now is just about 2 acres but the intention is to have housing for up to 50 - 75 people.
 So adults with special needs, families, staff, and the Maui community that want to live in an intentional setting with that vision of really creating a village to where I’m not just coming in to get a paycheck and going home and leaving.
 But that those real friendships, especially for the people with special needs who this is their life so it’s weird for people to be like “oh okay I’m off now” like what does it mean to be off?
 We’re here and living.
 So that’s the idea is that we begin to work within the communities so that we’re really giving back to the land that’s giving back to us.